Al-Qaeda–Islamic State conflict: Conflict

-Since its establishment, the Islamic State was hostile to Al-Qaeda and its allies, including the Taliban.
-The conflict between Al-Qaeda and the Islamic State conflict was also referred to as the "Jihadist civil war".
+Since its establishment, the Islamic State was hostile to al-Qaeda and its allies, including the Taliban.
+The conflict between al-Qaeda and the Islamic State conflict was also referred to as the "Jihadist civil war".

-Also, since the establishment of the Islamic State, many Al-Qaeda affiliated groups became fractured, with certain factions of the groups pledging allegiance to the Islamic State, while the rest opposed the Islamic State.
+Also, since the establishment of the Islamic State, many al-Qaeda affiliated groups became fractured, with certain factions of the groups pledging allegiance to the Islamic State, while the rest opposed the Islamic State.
 These groups include Ansar al-Islam in Kurdistan, Boko Haram, the Islamic Movement of Uzbekistan, the Caucasus Emirate, Abu Sayyaf, Ansar Bait al-Maqdis, the Uqba ibn Nafi Brigade, and Al-Shabaab.

 The first instance of the conflict was during the rise of the Islamic State in northwestern Iraq in 2014.
 Jama'at Ansar al-Islam began attacking Islamic State positions.
 The clashes continued for months, in which the Islamic State dominated.
 Some Jama'at Ansar al-Islam militants and commanders joined the Islamic State.
 Jama'at Ansar al-Islam later drastically declined, although remained active and continued to fight the Islamic State.

-Initially, Al-Qaeda in the Arabian Peninsula did not oppose the Islamic State, and many AQAP members actually supported the Islamic State and its establishment of a caliphate in Iraq and Syria.
+Initially, al-Qaeda in the Arabian Peninsula did not oppose the Islamic State, and many AQAP members actually supported the Islamic State and its establishment of a caliphate in Iraq and Syria.
 Nasir al-Wuhayshi, the former leader of AQAP, also intended to pledge allegiance to the Islamic State if they came to Yemen.
 However, when the Islamic State – Yemen Province was established in 2015, AQAP remained with al-Qaeda, and some AQAP members defected to ISYP.
 This brought the al-Qaeda–Islamic State conflict to Yemen.
 These two groups continued to clash throughout the Yemeni civil war.

-Al-Qaeda affiliates and the Islamic State fight against each other in the Syrian civil war, at the same time while fighting the Syrian opposition.
+Al-Qaeda affiliates and the Islamic State fought against each other in the Syrian civil war.
+While the Islamic State was in conflict with the entire Syrian opposition, al-Qaeda affiliates were open to partnerships with Islamist factions, while fighting moderate groups within the Syrian opposition.
 Al-Qaeda and the Islamic State also fight on opposing sides in the Mali War and the Boko Haram insurgency.

-During the Derna campaign, pro-Al-Qaeda militants successfully broke the Islamic State in Libya's siege on Derna and began fighting the Islamic State all around Libya.
+During the Derna campaign, the al-Qaeda affiliated Shura Council of Mujahideen in Derna successfully broke the Islamic State in Libya's siege on Derna and began fighting the Islamic State all around Libya.

-In May 2021, the Islamic State's West Africa Province (ISWAP) launched an invasion of the Sambisa Forest in Borno State, Nigeria, which was serving as the main base of Boko Haram, a rival jihadist rebel group.
-Following heavy fighting, ISWAP overran the Boko Haram troops, cornering their leader Abubakar Shekau.
-The two sides entered negotiations about Boko Haram's surrender during which Shekau committed suicide, possibly detonating himself with a suicide vest.
-Shekau's death was regarded as a major event by outside observers, as he had been one of the main driving forces in the Islamist insurgency in Nigeria and neighboring countries since 2009.
+The Kuje prison break case

+On July 5, 2022, ISWAP and Ansaru, subgroup of al-Qaeda operating in northwestern Nigeria, launched a coordinated attack on Kuje prison near the capital of Nigeria, Abuja.
+The attack killed five people and freed 879 inmates, mainly members of both factions, although almost half were recaptured the following days.